thmolena/thmolena/README.md

 <a name="Hithere"></a>
 ### 🍀 About Me 👋

 ▪️   I am Molena.
-Previously, I completed all required doctorate coursework, and currently, I am in the stage of writing and defending my dissertation for the Ph.D.
+I am currently in the stage of writing and defending my dissertation for the Ph.D.
 Degree in Applied Mathematics at North Carolina State University.

 ▪️ I am interested in contributing to collaborative efforts that harness the power of GPUs for scientific and computational advancements.
-I am developing high performance algorithms leveraging modern computing architectures for efficiently solving large dense linear systems employing hierarchical low-rank structures, with applications in Kernel Approximation, Boundary Integral Equations, and Elliptical PDEs in Machine Learning, Mathematical Physics, and Engineering.
+For my Ph.D.
+Dissertation, I am developing high performance algorithms leveraging modern computing architectures for efficiently solving large dense linear systems employing hierarchical low-rank structures, with applications in Kernel Approximation, Boundary Integral Equations, and Elliptical PDEs in Machine Learning, Mathematical Physics, and Engineering.
+I am also presenting my abstract titled "Parallel Recursive Skeletonization Solver for Dense Linear Systems on GPU-Accelerated Computers" at the Annual SIAM Meeting (AN24), and the Flatiron Institute Computational Tools for PDE’s with Complicated Boundaries and Interfaces.

 ▪️ How to reach me:   <a href="https://www.linkedin.com/in/thmolena/">  <img src="https://cdn.icon-icons.com/icons2/1753/PNG/512/iconfinder-social-media-applications-14linkedin-4102586_113786.png" alt="T.H.
 Molena Nguyen's LinkedIn" width="20px" height="20px" />  </a>